ywrhee/ywrhee5/_pages/research.md

   </details>

 + **How Innovating Firms Manage Knowledge Leakage: A Natural Experiment on Worker Mobility**.
 *Revise and Resubmit (R&R)*.
-2020.
+2021.
 Kang, H. & Lee, Y.
 <span style="float:right"><a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3171829" class="btn btn--info btn--small">SSRN</a>
 <a href="/assets/pdf/Kang-Lee-2021-Paper.pdf" class="btn btn--danger btn--small">PDF (Paper)</a>
 <a href="/assets/pdf/Kang-Lee-2021-Appendix.pdf" class="btn btn--danger btn--small">PDF (Appendix)</a></span>
   <details>
   <summary><font color="gray">Abstract +</font></summary>
-    <blockquote>Innovating firms face a risk of knowledge leakage as their workers can exit employment to join competitors.
-We study worker mobility as the key mechanism through which firms decide on strategies to protect innovation outputs.
-Our empirical analysis exploits a 1998 court case decision whereby the California Courts of Appeal ruled that out-of-state non-compete agreements are not enforceable in California.
-Consequently, non-California firms faced a loophole in the enforcement of non-competes for their previously bound workers.
-When facing the higher mobility of existing workers, firms strategically increase patent filings as a means of knowledge protection.
-Further tests support our theoretical account that worker mobility plays a crucial role in patenting decisions.
-The importance of worker mobility and leakage-by-leaving problem has significant scholarly and managerial implications.</blockquote>
+    <blockquote>Innovating firms face a risk of knowledge leakage as their workers can join competitors.
+We study the threat of worker departure as the key mechanism through which firms decide on knowledge protection strategies.
+Our empirical analysis exploits a milestone court decision in 1998 whereby the California Court of Appeal ruled that out-of-state noncompetes are not enforceable in California.
+Consequently, non-California firms faced a loophole in the enforcement of noncompetes for their workers.
+When facing a higher threat of worker departure, firms strategically increase patent filings as a means of knowledge protection.
+The effects are magnified for large-sized firms and those in complex product industries.
+Further tests on the possession of trade secrets, physical proximity, migration rate, and industry dissimilarity to California support our theoretical account.</blockquote>
   </details>

 + **The Close Relationship Between Management Practices and Corporate Culture**.